 Your answer in the cell below: What does this function do?
-Please use only one or at most two sentences. returns absolute value of x
+Please use only one or at most two sentences. abs(x)

 Question 3.
 Novel Numbers (7 pts)

 Suppose we have a new machine where bytes are only 7 bits long, and there are no other datatypes.
 Luckily, we can still represent integer and floating point numbers easily.